-We are proud to be offering a range of bursaries to schools who work with young people from groups who are under-represented in the engineering profession.
+Every year we are proud to offer a range of bursaries to schools who work with young people from groups who are under-represented in the engineering profession.
 This is to support these schools to involve more young people in STEM and engineering engagement programmes and/or enhance the experience for these young people

-This academic year our bursaries are available for the Robotics Challenge, Big Bang at School and to engage with experiences on the Neon website.
+This academic year our bursaries were available for the Robotics Challenge, The Big Bang Fair, Big Bang at School and to engage with experiences on the Neon website.
 They range in value from £300 to £1,000 depending on the activity.

 The bursaries are available to schools who meet our EDI Criteria, which take into account free school meal eligibility, the proportion of ethnic minority students, those with special educational needs and rural locations.